What is ResView?

 Viewing the Data

 On the application, users are able to select which transaction’s data they want to see diagrams of, as all data is stored as a history while the application is running.
 Once a transaction is selected, there are 3 viewable graphs: PBFT diagram, prepare messages vs time, and commit messages vs time.
+In order to select a transaction, it can be chosen from the list of performed transactions in the transaction table.

 The PBFT diagram is dynamically constructed using the data collected from the replicas.
 The main data points utilized are the primary id, which signifies in the diagram where the client should send its request to, the timestamps of each state, as they identify that the replica reached that state and how long it took, and the existence of each replica’s data, as faulty replicas do not send their data to the front end.
 This allows the PBFT diagram to work with real time data and accurately convey the state of ResilientDB to the user, as well as the flow of the consensus protocol.

-Figure 3.
+Figure 4.
 PBFT Diagram.

 Both the prepare message vs time and commit message vs time graphs use a line graph containing a line of each replica’s message collection.
 The timestamps start from when a replica is first able to start sending messages, which the message collection times are relative to.
 The purpose of displaying lines from each replica is to easily compare the rates at which replicas collected messages to understand the relationship between them, as well as identify any potential issues with message collection.
 In order to focus on specific replicas, the user is also able to toggle the lines of any replica which reduces the amount of data of the graph being displayed.

-Figure 4.
-Prepare Message Graph.
+Figure 5.
+Commit Message Graph.

 Demo Video